CFTC Investigates Crude Oil Trades Ahead of Donald Trump Truth Social Post

 Terms & Concepts

-• CFTC: The Commodity Futures Trading Commission is the U.S. regulator that oversees derivatives markets, including futures and certain commodities trading.
+• CFTC: The Commodity Futures Trading Commission is the U.S. regulator that oversees derivatives markets, including futures and commodities trading.